Psychedelic Ego Death

 Efficiency of psychedelic therapy

-As the previous research study suggests, those who are able to go through the experience of ego death without the dread of ego disillusion are better positioned to benefit from psychedelic therapy.
+As research evidence suggests, those who are able to go through the experience of ego death without the dread of ego disillusion are better positioned to benefit from psychedelic therapy.
 Though ego death is beneficial for psychedelic therapies, it is not the only option.
-There have been many studies into how microdosing substances like psilocybin and LSD can reduce symptoms of major depressive disorder and other mental health conditions.
-Read here to learn more about microdosing.
+There have been many studies into how microdosing substances, like psilocybin and LSD, can reduce symptoms of major depressive disorder and other mental health conditions.
+However, this is controversial, and reliable evidence does not support this plan of treatment.

 Improved well-being

-These researchers also suggest that the antithesis of ego death, being disconnected and isolated from the world around you and being self-focused, may be linked to increased negative psychological well-being and suffering.[6]
+These researchers also suggest that the antithesis of ego death, being disconnected and isolated from the world around you and being self-focused, may be linked to increased negative psychological well-being and increased suffering.

 Resetting your default mode network

-People who argue the benefits of ego death often suggest that the ego, and by extension the DMN, is a restrictive lens through which we see and perceive ourselves and the world around us.
-By achieving ego death we dull the activity in our DMN (though, the causation may be inverted here) allowing us to experience the world without our preset notions, meaning we may see people and situations differently.[7]
+People who argue the benefits of ego death often suggest that the ego, and by extension, the DMN, is a restrictive lens through which we see and perceive ourselves and the world around us.
+By achieving ego death, we dull the activity in our DMN (though, the causation may be inverted here), allowing us to experience the world without our preset notions, meaning we may see people and situations differently.

 The negatives of ego death and psychedelic experimentation